What are the benefits of Twitter for business?

 Reports suggest this recent growth is mainly attributed to the resurrection of dormant Twitter users, rather than people making new accounts.
 This is coupled with a surge in users following political news in the United States – this is perhaps partly thanks to Donald Trump, who is more active on the social media channel than any other politician, let alone the U.S. president, before him!

-Twitter Business Case: The good, the bad and the ugly of Twitter for business in 2018
+Twitter Business Case: The good, the bad and the ugly of Twitter for business

 Twitter positives for business